 Step 1: Quitting soda and orange juice (daily staples).

 Result: TG dropped to 250.
 I was a little disappointed.
-I was hoping Omega-3 would be a magic bullet that fixed the problem for good.
+I was hoping Omega-3 alone would be a magic bullet that fixed the problem for good.
 Nope.
 Not for me.
-Sure, fish oil dropped my triglycerides by over 30%, but that still wasn’t enough.
+Sure, fish oil and daily exercise dropped my triglycerides by over 30%, but that still wasn’t enough.

 250 was a lot less scary than 666, but 250 is still high.

 Step 3: I stopped eating wheat, flour and all grains.

 Result: TG dropped to 150.
 And it will stay there as long as I don’t indulge in pastries, beer, wine or fruits.